chrisgroks/ms-tools-bridge/project_plan.md

 ## 5. Potential Challenges & Risks

-*   **Debugger Legality/Technical Feasibility:** The success of the preferred debugging approach (using official VS debugger) is highly dependent on Phase 1 research.
+*   **Debugger Legality/Technical Feasibility:** ~~The success of the preferred debugging approach (using official VS debugger) is highly dependent on Phase 1 research.~~ (Concluded: direct use of official VS debugger is not feasible.
+Focus shifts to Mono debugger and VS handoff).
 *   **Roslyn LSP Compatibility:** Ensuring the version of Roslyn LSP found in user's VS installation works smoothly.
 *   **Complexity of .NET Framework Builds:** MSBuild for .NET Framework can be complex with custom targets and properties.
 *   **Maintenance:** Changes in Visual Studio structure or tool paths might break the extension.